 Currently, the workflow of identifying and downloading satellite imagery, applying machine learning for feature identification, and the assignment of risk categories to individual trees is a semi-automated process.Ultimately, the long term objective is to reduce the manual intervention and achieve an end-to-end automated workflow.
 In addition, the current workflow proceeds from a geographical layout of the power line to be inspected in the form of a standard GIS file.

 The most recent available high resolution satellite images satisfying certain criteria are identified and downloaded from data providers.
 The criteria typically include panchromatic and multi-spectral bands, resolution of at least 50 cm, vegetation capture with leaf on, and minimal cloud coverage.
 The downloaded images are fed to the current vegetation model which automatically extracts features and distinguishes trees from other man-made and natural objects.
 One of the important capabilities of the model is that it is very efficient in differentiating trees from bushes.

-After the automated processing, the imagery and labelling are reviewed by experienced assessors who review each image and make corrections to the labelling for problem areas, for example, for cases of visually distinguishable bushes or edges of trees.
-After completion of the labelling step, the distance between each tree and the power line is calculated and a risk category is assigned using risk categories provided by the client.
-The final deliverable is a GIS file containing the location and the corresponding risk categories assigned to the trees.
+After the automated processing, the imagery and labelling are reviewed by experienced assessors and make corrections to the labelling for problem areas.
+An example is cases of visually distinguishable bushes or edges of trees.
+After the labelling step, the distance between each tree and the power line is calculated and a risk category is assigned using risk categories provided by the client.
+The final delivery is a GIS file with the location and the corresponding risk categories assigned to the trees.

 In-field case study